igrek51/wat/docs/index.md

 ![](https://github.com/igrek51/wat/blob/master/docs/img/wat-string.png?raw=true)

+Use `wat.long` if you want to see full doscstrings.

 ### Discover function's signature
 See the docstrings and the signature of a function or a method to see how to use it.